-We frequently organise fundraising events such as talks or musical events and at Christmas time we have our Annual Carol Service at the beautiful Cathedral in Wells.
-We'd love it if you could support our events.
+We frequently organise fundraising events such as talks or musical events and with this year being our 75th Anniversary we hope to host even more!

+We'd love it if you could show your support (and have a good time), by coming along to one of our events.